fracek/better-github-widget/README.md

 Better GitHub Widget
 ====================

-A Wordpress widget to display your GitHub projects.
+A Wordpress widget to display your GitHub projects, it asks only for your username.

 INSTALL
 -------

+1. Get the content of this repo with `git clone` or as a zip
+2. Upload the folder to `/wp-content/plugins/` directory
+3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Go to Settings and configure with your username and how many projects you want to show

 SCREENSHOTS
 -----------